gitter-badger/ecs/README.md

 }
 ```

-# Performance tips
+# Limitations
-## Mass creation of new entities with new components (that still not created and pooled)
+## I want to create alot of new entities with new components on start, how to speed up this process?

 In this case custom component creator can be used (for speed up 2x or more):

 ```